c0ded00d1e12/ecen224/_labs/debugging.md

 3. Click the Install button to install the C/C++ extension.
 If you see a Disable button, that means you have already installed the extension.

-Once you have ensured the extension is installed, copy your old code from the _C Programming_ lab into the `gdb-debug` folder of this lab and go to your `main.c` file.
+Once you have ensured the extension is installed, open the `main.c` file (if it is not open already).
 Next, click on the play button with bug in the upper right corner.
 If your debugger was configured properly, you should not see any errors and a new debugger view should show.
 You should see a menu pop up in the middle top of your screen.
 These are the controls that will help you run through your program.

 **Follow the corresponding questions on the README.md for this lab as you learn the following techniques of graphical debugging.**